Leader to Leader™ - Intro

-"Who should I be leading?"
-This was the question that rolled over and over in my mind.
+"Who should I be leading?" was the question that rolled over and over in my mind.
 I had just completed my Masters of Ministry Leadership through Rockbridge Seminary, and I was working at Christian life Fellowship serving in the area of Ministry Development.
-Pastor Dean asked me about basic leadership training, and wanted to know what I would include.
-A myriad of ideas about leadership development circled through my mind—there were so many things a leader should know!
+Pastor Dean wanted to know what I would include in basic leadership training, A myriad of ideas about leadership development circled through my mind—there were so many things a leader should know!
 What would I consider to be fundamental to grow in leadership?
 One of the basic questions I asked myself was "Who should I be leading?"
-Of all the books I'd read on leadership, Ken Blanchard's Lead Like Jesus came to mind.
-This was the perfect place to start.

 I also realized that I should be leading others, one on one.
 I knew I was called to influence, and that did not always mean directing teams or inspiring large groups.
 My everyday relationships provided perfect opportunities to lead through relational influence.

 Next was team leadership.
 I had learned so many things about leading teams that I wanted to share with others.
-But I also realized that not everyone was called to actually lead a team, let alone an organization.
-So this is where Ken Blanchard's diagram broke down in my mind.
-Instead, I began drawing boxes on the whiteboard, one for each leadership domain—Lead yourself, lead one-on-one, lead a team, lead an organization.
+I began drawing boxes on the whiteboard, one for each leadership domain—Lead yourself, Lead one-on-one, Lead a team, Lead an organization.
 I placed arrows to show the progression.

 And there is was!
-This was to become my framework for leadership.
+This little diagram represented my framework for leadership.

 While I was developing my little framework, a myriad of ideas were swirling through my mind.
 I had learned so many things that would be appropriate to share for each domain.
 My next logical question was,"For each of these leadership domains, what should I do to lead effectively?"

-Watch for thoughts on each one of my five leadership domains.
+Watch for blogs with thoughts on each one of my five leadership domains.